 Build strong core muscles at home with this no equipment, 5-minute beginner ab workout!
-Target the upper abs, lower abs and obliques; and build foundational core strength used to stabilize your body during daily activities.
+Target the upper abs, lower abs and obliques.
+Build foundational core strength to stabilize your body during daily activities.

 Strong core muscles are important for beginners and advanced athletes alike.
-A weak core requires other muscle groups to overcompensate and can often lead to injury; and most commonly low back pain.
+A weak core requires other muscle groups to overcompensate which can often lead to injury and low back pain.

-Add these five ab exercises for beginners onto any strength training workout.
-I suggest doing this beginner core workout 1-3 times a week.
+Add these five ab exercises for beginners onto any strength training workout, or knock it out all on it’s own.

 This five-minute ab workout is effective because all five ab exercises use the core to stabilize your body as you move your arms and legs in different directions — from toe taps to dead bug and planks.